LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 ========

 .. type:: dir
-.. method:: dir(path::string, -resolveLinks = false)
+.. method:: dir(path::string, -resolveLinks= false)

    Dir objects are instantiated with a path and an optional ``-resolveLinks`` keyword parameter.
 This parameter defaults to "false".
 If set to "true", then